MaarisKlava/api_python_workshop/2.Sening Apis/README.md

 ##### Buy used coffee (update) Instruction

-Send PUT request to correct route with body that would contain JSON format data **Optional fields** - default if not provided brand image_link
+Send PATCH request to correct route with body that would contain JSON format data **Optional fields** - default if not provided brand image_link